Edragon/edragon.github.io/Board/NWI/NWI1119-DAT/NWI1119-DAT.md

 ![](39-39-16-07-02-2023.png)

 ### note
-- USB function is not tested, may not work
+- [[ESP32-USB]] failed on code testing, may work or not, consider it is not working if you buy.

 - bluetooth / wifi tested with official examples, https://github.com/Edragon/Arduino-ESP32

 ### demo video